Telehealth app homepage for patients

 The Challenge

-Tiny Tomo initially reached out because they were having difficulties with providing a responsive experience.
+Tiny Tomo is a small pet business based out of SoCal that focuses on handmade pet tags.
+They initially reached out because they were having difficulties with providing a responsive experience.
 The hero banner would shrink while the button kept moving and obstructor parts of the copy at different breakpoints.
 Once addressed, it became apparent there were content gaps and lack of storytelling.

 Sarah